Abduction and killing of Nachshon Wachsman: Search and rescue attempt

 Rabin sealed Gaza, mistakenly believing that Wachsman had been taken there.
 The move cut off tens of thousands of Palestinian laborers from their jobs in Israel.
-He also called Arafat on the telephone and placed full responsibility for Wachsman's well-being on his shoulders.
-Arafat responded by denouncing the abduction of Wachson as an attempt to "embarrass" the Palestinian Authority (PA).
-A senior PA official commented that "the PA is committed to undertaking every possible effort to find Wachson, because his abduction is a personal affront to Yassir Arafat."
+He also called Yasser Arafat on the telephone and placed full responsibility for Wachsman's well-being on his shoulders.
+Arafat responded by denouncing the abduction of Wachsman as an attempt to "embarrass" the Palestinian Authority (PA).
+A senior PA official commented that "the PA is committed to undertaking every possible effort to find Wachsman, because his abduction is a personal affront to Yassir Arafat."
 Over the next few days Arafat's PA security forces began cracking down and arresting dozens of Hamas officials and stopping Hamas demonstrations.
 Over 200 Hamas members were arrested.

-Eventually the Israeli secret policy, Shin Bet, captured Jihad Yarmur, the driver of the car that had picked up Wachsman.
+Eventually the Israeli secret police, Shin Bet, captured Jihad Yarmur, the driver of the car that had picked up Wachsman.
 Interrogating Yarmur, they learned that Wachsman was being held in the village of Bir Nabala, a location under Israeli control located only ten minutes away from Wachsman's home in the Ramot neighborhood of Jerusalem.
 Rabin authorized a military rescue attempt.

-On Friday October 14, with 24 hours until the ultimatum, Yitzhak Rabin, Shimon Peres, and Yasser Arafat announced that they had won the Nobel Peace Prize.
-When Peres was asked his opinion on the "peace" that he had achieved in Oslo in light of Hamas' impending deadline, he responded that the peace process involves "calculated risks."
-Prayer vigils were held in many places.
-Over 100,000 people representing all religious, political, and social segments of the Israeli population gathered at the Western Wall.
-Responding to a request by Esther Wachsman, Nachshon's mother, many women lit an extra Sabbath candle for her son.